Aryankashyap3002/basic-express-setup/README.md

 - If you're setting up your development environment, then write the username of your db, password of your db and in dialect mention whatever db you are using for ex: mysql, mariadb etc
 - If you're setting up test or prod environment, make sure you also replace the host with the hosted db url.

+to run the server execute the command: npm run dev